PaulHBartley/mkproj/README.md

 <br>

-- A Python virtual environment installed inside the folder
+- A Python virtual environment
 - A git repository
 - A remote git repository paired with the local repository